 This happy summer song is always in season.
 The BHS publishes the men’s version, of this tune, which is virtually a Polecat song in some places.
 Now available for SATB mixed voices.

 This classic is a good candidate for the best popular song of all time.
 “And may all your Christmases be white!”

 Here is the inspirational Bette Midler hit about the man behind the woman, or vice versa.
 Do give this powerful piece a try.
 The arrangement is now available for SATB mixed voices, where it also fits very nicely.

 Marvelously energetic 8-parter about men and women working together, as sung by Friends.

 While this song is not really a translation of “Happy Days Are Here Again,” it does feature a new set of German lyrics that capture the cheery spirit of the original.
 This song has the honor of being one of the first two polecat songs for BinG!, which is a mixed barbershop organization.

-If you “hear music and there’s no one there,” get together with a quartet or chorus of the opposite sex and perform this lively partner song.
-This one is a clear winner.
-Continue reading You’re Just in Love
+If you “hear music and there’s no one there,” get together with a quartet or chorus of the opposite sex and perform this lively, eight-part partner song.
+This one is a clear winner, a truce in the age-old battle of the sexes.